Q6 Safe & Secure

-7. Finding a username: With over 2.7 billion people using the Internet, you will find that the user name you want to use to create an account may already be taken.
+7. Finding a username: With over 2.7 billion people using the Internet, you will find that the username you want to use to create an account may already be taken.
 You will need to be creative and create a username that you will remember and be unique to you.
-You can check to see if your user name is still available on certain sites, such as Facebook, Twitter, YouTube, Photobucket, Hulu, Bebo, and others, by using the website namechk.
+You can check to see if your username is still available on certain sites, such as Facebook, Twitter, YouTube, Photobucket, Hulu, Bebo, and others, by using the website namechk.
 Type your desired username in the space provided and click the search tool.
 Wait a few moments, and it will highlight all the different sites where it is available to use.
 This site searches a number of popular social networking and Web 2.0 sites.

 8. Check with your teacher on how he/she wants you to share and use your chosen username.
 Does this username have any personal significance?
-If so, tell why you chose it to make sure it won't give away your real identify.
+If so, tell why you chose it to make sure it won't give away your real identity.

 Completing this Quest

 By completing this assignment you are certifying that you:

 a. have read the pages of the Acceptable Use Policy, student handbook, or Internet Use Policy that outlines the Acceptable Use Code for accessing school equipment, the Internet, and networks and that you agree to abide by the rules

 b. understand the dangers of sharing your password and have created a safe and secure password and username

 Check with your Media Center, Librarian, Technology Coordinator, Principal, and/or school web site for the AUP.